How to Easily Teach Yourself a New Language

 You need to pick a strategy that suits you.
 If drilling with flashcards works for you, then do that.
 If you’d rather listen to songs and watch movies, do that instead.
 And if you are more interested in reading, then go for it.
 You need to pick strategies that you enjoy.
 If you hate the method you’re using, that frustration will interfere with developing fluency.

 Unfortunately, you can’t learn a foreign language while you sleep.
-If you want German fluency, you’ll have to study and put in the time to reach that goal.
+You’ll have to study and put in the time to reach that goal.
 But work doesn’t need to feel like work.
 It’s still possible to enjoy what you’re doing and walk away from your language lessons feeling confident and refreshed.
-Apply these hacks, and you’ll start making rapid steps towards fluency with ease.
+Now that you know how to teach yourself a language, you can easily start to incorporate these changes in your life.
+Reach fluency by yourself.